Uncovery logo without tagline

 Support group

-If you are seeking alcohol or substance use treatment, a chemical dependency evaluation (CDE) or are interested in our support groups, click the button below and fill out the form.
+If you are seeking alcohol or substance use treatment, case management or a chemical dependency evaluation (CDE), click the button below and fill out the form.

 Uncovery Treatment Center FAQ